ttosi/homecontrol/README.md

 * switch	-	simple on & off (programmable includeing sunrise & sunset options (auto looked up based on lat/long)
 * temp	-	obvious
 * video	-	stream video and control pan/tilt
-* voice	-	alexa like finctionality specically used for this control system
+* voice	-	alexa like functionality specifically used for this control system